Each Custom shirt is unique, and will work with your body for maximum comfort and style.

 This inlay allows the shirt to be adjusted in the future should you need a larger fit.
 This means your shirts will be able to change with your body, so no need to be constantly re-stocking your wardrobe

-If you’d like to set up an appointment for a bespoke shirt, please contact me
+Get in touch if you’d like to set up an appointment for a bespoke shirt

 benjaminsaccaggi@gmail.com / 073 345 1779

-If you want to know more about bespoke clothes and their traditions, go here
+More information on our sustainable practices can be found here, and if you want to know more about bespoke clothes and their traditions, you can go here

 For monthly updates on what’s happening in men’s fashion, bespoke tailoring, and the most NOW style, join our email list here